 Hi, Everyone!
 The farmhouse shelves in our kitchen were one of my favorite projects.
-They opened up the space and added a bit of trend to my aging kitchen.
-The farmhouse were an inexpensive way to replace the dated cabinets.
+These shelves opened up space and added a bit of trend to my aging kitchen.
+The farmhouse shelves were an inexpensive way to replace the dated cabinets.

 You know how one projects leads to another project?
 Well, when we knocked out this half wall between the dining and kitchen we lost a row of cabinets.
 I knew I wanted to replace the cabinets above with open shelves.
 It looked like this and well, that just doesn’t do well for re-sell value.

 It was a simple project with 2 x 12 select pine from Home Depot.
 I cut them to size using a table saw (with an assist from my assistant aka husband to hold the end of the board).
 I shared my favorite pre-stain product on this live edge coffee table we made this spring.

 Total Side note: The live edge coffee table was the easiest DIY ever.

 Back to the farmhouse shelves.
 This is my go-to stain for most of my DIY projects.
 I have a few other favs, but this is reliable and gives me a rich, Colorado rustic finish.